musselwhizzle/Focus-Points/docs/Focus Points.md

 The plugin checks for an updated version that is available to download.
 If so, this will be highlighted, and you can click the `Open URL` button to access the latest version's release notice.
 Follow the [installation instructions](#21-installation) to install the update.

-The availability of an update will be indicated.
+The availability of an update will be indicated:
-- on the plugin's settings page.
+- on the plugin's settings page (see above)
-- in the 'Plug-in status' section of the text pane (provided the `Display message` checkbox is selected).
+- in the 'Plug-in status' section of the text pane (provided the `Display message` checkbox is selected)
-- in the log file.
+- in the log file

 <img src="../screens/UpdateAvailable1.jpg" alt="Update Available" style="width: 1000px;"/><br>